 Click the Next button to go to the next page, or click the Previous button return to the previous page.

-4.17.9 Statistics
+4.16.9 Statistics

-Choose menu "System Tools → Statistics", you can view the statistics of the Router, including total traffic and the value of the last Packets Statistic Interval in seconds.
+Choose menu "System Tools $\rightarrow$ Statistics", you can view the network traffic of each PC on the LAN, including total traffic and the value of the last Packets Statistic interval in seconds.